 Principles and advantages

-- Allows the detection of minute traces of salicylic acid (in the order of nanograms per liter ).
+- Allows the detection of minute traces of salicylic acid (on the order of nanograms per liter ).

 - Identifies impurities and degradation products .

-- Used for quality control in cosmetics, medicines and food packaging .
+- Used for quality control in cosmetics, pharmaceuticals and food packaging .

 Thanks to its extreme precision , this technology is used for regulatory and legal analyses in the event of litigation.